ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 `ood_remove_path` allows you to remove any of the paths added by you and `ood_list_path` will list all the paths added by you.

+After you have customized the path configuration from a shell, go to the OOD dashbaord and click `Develop`->`Restart Web Server` on the top menu bar to make the change effective immediately.

 ## Shell

 You can launch a traditional command-line interface to the cluster using the Shell pull-down menu.